callmelazarus/callmelazarus/README.md

 # 👋 Hi, my name is Jay!

-- 👀 I’m interested in using my giftings to be a blessing to those around me.
-- 🌱 I’m currently teaching myself React Native to develop mobile applications.
 - 💞️ I’m looking to collaborate on anything - but have a keen interest in leveraging tech to help our senior population.

 Personal Portfolio site:
 https://callmelazarus.gitlab.io/

 Tech: